-University College and Veterans Services at the University of Denver are excited to announce the launch of the Veteran Student Virtual Lounge.
+University College and Veterans Services at the University of Denver are excited to provide the Veteran Student Virtual Lounge to our veteran students.

 The onset of the COVID-19 pandemic spurred the creation of a dedicated, online place to support both our distance learning and local military students.
 The lounge is a virtual space that allows veteran and active duty students and alumni to connect, access campus resources, and get information about current happenings across campus and around the country.

 “The lounge offers a place for all GI Bill users to gather virtually.
 Inside there will be past orientations, a map where students can drop a pin to connect with one another locally, GI Bill users are free to run discussion boards and tap into one another’s experiences, and so much more,” said Damon Vine, director of DU Veteran Services.